-Marketing Collateral
+Marketing Collateral.

-Championships Marketing Portal.
-The NCAA Championships Marketing Portal is a comprehensive tool designed to help hosts create marketing materials designed to drive attendance and ticket sales for the championship.
-The NCAA Championships Marketing Portal can be accessed at NCAAChampsPromotion.com.com.
+NCAA Online Marketing Website.
+The NCAA Online Marketing Website is a comprehensive tool designed to help hosts create marketing products which will generate awareness and promote ticket sales for the championship.
+The NCAA Online Marketing Website can be accessed at NCAAChampsPromotion.com.

-Championship hosts should customize and dCownload all necessary artwork to promote the championship from the portal.
+Championship hosts should customize and download all necessary artwork to promote the championship from the website.
 Hosts should make every effort to use the artwork provided, produce the items locally and obtain reimbursement for production costs, up to the reimbursable allocation provided for the championship round you are hosting.

-Each NCAA Championships host marketing contact and tournament manager will receive an email with the username, password and specific marketing budget allocated for the championship you are hosting.
-The reimbursement amount is separate from, and in addition to, the marketing/promotions budget allocated by host institutions through the championship bid process and approved through the Host Reporting System by the Championship Administrator.
-Please contact ncaachampspromotions@ncaa.org if you are unable to locate this information or have additional questions.
+Each NCAA Championships host marketing contact and tournament manager will receive an email with the marketing website address, username, password and specific marketing budget allocated for the championship you are hosting.
+The reimbursement amount is separate from and in addition to the marketing/promotions budget allocated by host institutions through the championship bid process.
+Please contact ncaa.org if you are unable to locate this information.